Episode

 .

-back lateral to Nancy and motions to her.
-Nancy tries to throw it,
+(Sara runs back lateral to Nancy and motions to her.
+Nancy tries to throw it, but Guy

-at Hugo's 11.
+bats it down at Hugo's 11.
 Susan has raced up to join Guy.
-She picks up
+She picks up the frisbee)

 .